Vintage Massey Ferguson 135 .com

 Having Fun On A MF 135

-Posted by Webmaster on January 6, 2010
+Posted by The 135 Webmaster on January 6, 2010

 One of the reasons we all love our 135′s is because they are just so good to drive.
 When I am in the seat I just feel so connected with the tractor and the land; It’s hard to describe what I mean, but hopefully you will understand.
 This video of a Massey Ferguson 135 really brought home to me just what fun these little tractors are.
 And boy, is this guy having fun.